thesadru/disnake/docs/ext/commands/api.rst

 .. function:: disnake.ext.commands.on_command_error(ctx, error)

-    An error handler that is called when an error is raised inside a command either through user input error, check failure, or an error in your own code.
+    An error handler that is called when an error is raised inside a command either throgh user input error, check failure, or an error in yor own code.

     A default one is provided (:meth:`.Bot.on_command_error`).